capac/short-term-rents-in-london/README.md

 ### Crime data

-The crime rate consists of the number of crimes committed in each London borough per month and by population of each borough.
-The crime data was recorded by the London Metropolitan Police Service (MPS) in 2024, and can be downloaded from the London Data Store at [MPS Recorded Crime: Geographic Breakdown](https://data.london.gov.uk/dataset/recorded_crime_summary "https://data.london.gov.uk/dataset/recorded_crime_summary").
-The population data used was the latest available from 2023, and can be retrieved from the  dataset on the [estimates of the population for England and Wales](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/estimatesofthepopulationforenglandandwales "https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/estimatesofthepopulationforenglandandwales") of the Office of National Statistics.
+The crime rate data by London borough is retrieved from the webpage on the [Greater London Crime Statistics](https://crimerate.co.uk/london "https://crimerate.co.uk/london") on [CrimeRate](https://crimerate.co.uk/ "https://crimerate.co.uk/").
+It regards crime in each borough over the period from October 2023 to September 2024.

 ### Amenities data